 Purdue Global Can Help Your Telehealth Career

 Taylor says health care is constantly evolving to meet the needs of the public.
-She says Purdue University Global is ensuring that nursing students are prepared for these roles.
+She says Purdue Global is ensuring that nursing students are prepared for these roles.

 “We are leading nursing education toward the future of nursing practice,” she says.
 “We have already implemented the telehealth micro-credentialing course.
 The University is also looking to build telehealth encounters into their virtual reality experiences.”